ASNeG/OpcUaStack/docs/source/1_getting_started/overview.rst

 Development Process
 -------------------

-We have already describe the main components of the stack.
+We have already described the main components of the stack.
 In this section we'll show how they are used to develop a user application.

 .. figure:: development_process.png